doctorfree/MusicPlayerPlus/README.md

 - **Mopidy-Scrobbler**
     - Mopidy extension for scrobbling music to Last.fm

+Additional Mopidy extensions can be installed and configured.
+For example, to stream Spotify with Mopidy, install and configure the Mopidy-Spotify extension.
+Learn more at https://mopidy.com/ext/

 **[NOTE:]** The Mopidy MPD extension provides compatibility with MPD clients but does not implement all MPD features.
 MPD is much more powerful and flexible in terms of its configurable inputs and outputs.
 After